 In the event of an emergency, IRWD will coordinate closely with emergency management authorities.
-Communication between IRWD and emergency management authorities may be facilitated by the County and OA Joint Information System (JIS) as described in the County and OA EOP.
 All parties must understand that the formal declaration of public emergency by emergency management authorities can be a very difficult decision.
 During this step, IRWD will provide any information that will assist in that decision.
 An early decision and declaration are critical to maximizing available response time.